mawentao277/CharBERT/README.md

 For example, the original example in QNLI:
 ```
 Question: What came into force after the new constitution was herald?
-Sentence: As of that day, the new constitution he ralding the Second Republic came into force.
+Sentence: As of that day, the new constitution heralding the Second Republic came into force.
 Label: entailment
 ```